JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 ## Using Configuration REST API

-Janssen Server Configuration REST API exposes relevant endpoints for managing and configuring the Custom User Claim.
+Janssen Server Configuration REST API exposes relevant endpoints for managing and configuring the user claim.
 Endpoint details are published in the [Swagger document](../../reference/openapi.md).